 - Backup jobs for virtual machines a1, a2, and a3 fail since the host h1 is activated, however, the agent is looking for virtual machines b1 and b2 on the host

-- Host h1 is listed as host h2 on the Hyper-V page of the Phoenix Management Console in the organization it was registered
+- Host h1 is listed as host h2 on the Hyper-V page of the Hybrid Workloads Management Console in the organization it was registered

-- There are two hosts listed as host h2 on the Hyper-V page of the Phoenix Management Console in the organization the two hosts were registered
+- There are two hosts listed as host h2 on the Hyper-V page of the Hybrid Workloads Management Console in the organization the two hosts were registered

 In this example, there are two hosts that are listed as h2, however, the host that is still connected to the Druva Cloud is host h1.
 To resolve this issue, re-register the host h1 that is listed as host h2 with a new re-registration token.
-After you re-register the host, you can see that the host h1 is now listed correctly on the Phoenix Management Console.
+After you re-register the host, you can see that the host h1 is now listed correctly on the Hybrid Workloads Management Console.
 After you re-register the host h1, select the disconnected host h2 and re-register it with a new re-registration token.
 After you re-register the host h2 with the correct activation token:

 - Both the hosts are connected to the Druva Cloud

 - Both the hosts are listed properly with the backup jobs running as expected